Irregular Periods in PCOS (Homeopathy Treatment) - Natural Cure That Works

 Now there is no harm in being cautious.
 Just don’t take any wrong measures at the cost of caution.

 Most of us have wrong notions about irregular periods.
 Let’s find out what exactly is meant by irregular periods.
-Let’s try and understand where exactly does that line exist which, divide regular periods from irregular.
+Let’s try and understand where exactly does that line exist which, divides regular periods from irregular.

 A typical regular period cycle is of 28 days.